SpaceX rocket cargo project puts Pacific seabirds in jeopardy | Honolulu Star-Advertiser

 The Air Force in a Federal Register notice in March said the project was unlikely to have a significant environmental impact but noted it could harm migratory birds.

-In the Pacific, where unpopulated land is scarce and threatened by sea level rise, the birds depend on Johnston for their nesting and survival, according to the biologists interviewed by Reuters.
+In the Pacific, where unpopulated land is scarce and threatened by sea-level rise, the birds depend on Johnston for their nesting and survival, according to the biologists.

-This makes the protection of these birds essential, said Desirée Sorenson-Groves, president of the National Wildlife Refuge Association, a nonprofit group focused on protecting U.S. National Wildlife Refuge System.
+This makes the protection of these birds essential, said Desiree Sorenson-Groves, president of the National Wildlife Refuge Association, a nonprofit group focused on protecting the U.S. National Wildlife Refuge System.

 “These little remote oceanic islands are all that’s left for them,” Sorenson-Groves said.
 “We’ve invested a lot of money as a country to bring back wildlife to these places.”